-Additionally, Canada, though is friendly and adjacent to the US, is a totally different country that has its own currency, laws, and guarded border.
+Additionally, Canada, though friendly and adjacent to the US, is a totally different country that has its own currency, laws, and guarded border.
 Here are essential tips and good plans to help you to prepare for your trip to Canada.

 1. Get the Electronic Travel Authorization, ETA, in advance

 This new requirement is mandatory for visa-free nationals excluding Americans since 2016, November.
 The online visa process is actually simple and easy.
-You can only get your approval via an email within minutes, but some requests take a number of days to process in case they ask you to submit your supporting documents.
+You can only get your approval via email within minutes, but some requests take a number of days to process in case they ask you to submit your supporting documents.
 For this reason, it is wise to get an eTA travel authorization before booking your flight.

-To complete the application form, you will require a valid passport, an active email address, and a credit or a debit card.
+To complete the application form, you will require a valid passport, an active email address, and a credit or debit card.
 You will fill in a few personal details and basic questions, and pay a small non-refundable fee as well.
 Keep in mind that the eTA form is only in French and English.

 Some of the important reminders include: